Tutorials / howtos

 BlackLab Server includes support for creating indices and adding documents to them.
 We use these features in BlackLab Frontend to allow users to quickly index data and search it, without having to set up a BlackLab installation themselves.
 Here's a very quick overview.

 Currently, only private indices can be created and appended to.
 This means there must be a logged-in user.
-The setting authSystem in blacklab-server.yaml (or .json) will let you specify what authentication system you'd like to use.
+The authentication section in blacklab-server.yaml will let you specify what authentication system you'd like to use.
 If you specify class AuthDebugFixed and a userId, you will always be logged in as this user.
 Note that this debug authentication method only works if you are a debug client (i.e. your IP address is listed in the debug.addresses setting, see Configuration files).
 Have a look at the other Auth* classes (mostly AuthHttpBasic and AuthRequestAttribute) to see how real authentication would work.

 Another required setting is userIndexes (in addition to indexLocations which points to the "globally available" indices).
 In this directory, user-private indices will be created.
 Obviously, the application needs write permissions on this directory.